bamsog-ops/SSTI-club-CTF/README.md

-Server-Side Template Injection (SSTI) CTF Challenge  A deliberately vulnerable web application designed as a hands-on Capture The Flag (CTF) challenge for practicing Server-Side Template Injection (SSTI) exploitation techniques.
+Server-Side Template Injection (SSTI) CTF Challenge

+A deliberately vulnerable web application designed as a hands-on Capture The Flag (CTF) challenge for practicing Server-Side Template Injection (SSTI) exploitation techniques.
 Built using the Flask framework, the application intentionally leverages the insecure render_template_string() functionality, creating an exploitable attack surface for template injection attacks.

 The challenge is structured to simulate a realistic vulnerable environment where participants can explore SSTI discovery, payload crafting, sandbox escape techniques, and Python pyjail bypasses to achieve code execution.
 It serves as a practical lab for learning how template engines can be abused when user-controlled input is improperly rendered.

-This project is intended for:  Practicing SSTI exploitation in a controlled environment Learning Python template injection internals Experimenting with pyjail payload construction Understanding secure template rendering practices and mitigation strategies  Designed for cybersecurity learners, CTF players.
+This project is intended for:

+Practicing SSTI exploitation in a controlled environment Learning Python template injection internals Experimenting with pyjail payload construction Understanding secure template rendering practices and mitigation strategies

+Designed for cybersecurity learners, CTF players